-When we do, we create space for more authentic connection to take place, in the boardroom, on stage, at home and everywhere else we present ourselves - and we create space for others to do the same.
+And finally, when we do, we create space for more authentic connection to take place, in the boardroom, on stage, at home and everywhere else we present ourselves.

 What are the "differences", the sticky labels that you've endured in your life?